 Returned migrants;

-Women;
+Women victims of domestic violence, single mothers;

 Internally Displaced Persons.

 The number of persons which belong to a category of persons mentioned in the previous paragraph and which will receive additional support shall be established through Labour Market Action Plans, which needs to be adopted annually.